keithfma/uncertaintext/README.md

 Then, define your uncertain numerical values as probability distributions and uncertext will insert and update the displayed vaules.

-Each value should be a <span> element with the following attributes:
+Each uncertain value should be a <span> element with the following attributes:
  * class=uncertaintext: required, marks the span element for uncertaintext to find and update
  * data-uct-distrib=[string], required, name of the distribution to sample from, currently supported names are: uniform, normal.